-- (1) Mr. Wise is not shown in this table since he was an employee of the Company as of December 31, 2007.
-His compensation is shown in the Summary Compensation Table. - (2) On July 31, 2007, each member was granted 863 restricted stock units.
-The stock price at the close of business on July 31, 2007 was \$36.49. - (3) In 2007, the Governance Committee of the Board adopted a plan to move all directors to a May annual grant schedule, rather than the historic anniversary date grant schedule.
-Because all directors were on a grant schedule of every third year, the Committee implemented a transition plan to effectuate the change to an annual grant schedule.
-It will take about three years to transition all directors to the annual schedule.
-Under the transition plan every director will get one grant on the third anniversary of their last grant, as well as annual grants in May.
-The date and amount of the anniversary grant for each director will vary depending upon when their service began and when the grant is made. - (4) Dr. Alfano elected to receive his compensation in the form of cash.
-Compensation to Dr. Alfano consisted of fees of \$16,000 for attending Board and committee meetings and the Annual fee of \$40,000.
-Dr Alfano received grants of 20,000 options on February 14, 2007, his anniversary of service on the Board, and 481 options on July 31, 2007. - (5) Mr. Brandt elected to receive his compensation in the form of cash.
-Compensation to Mr. Brandt consisted of fees of \$19,500 for attending Board and committee meetings and the Annual fee of \$40,000.
-Mr. Brandt received grants of 481 options on July 31, 2007 and 2,460 options on November 1, 2007, his anniversary of service on the Board. - (6) For 2007, Ms. Cholmondeley elected to receive her compensation in the form of cash and deferral to stock units with dividends.
-Compensation to Ms. Cholmondeley consisted of fees of \$19,500 for attending Board and committee meetings and the Annual fee of \$50,000, which included the fee for chairing the Audit and Finance Committee.
-Ms. Cholmondeley received grants of 481 options on July 31, 2007 and 3,654 options on August 31, 2007 her anniversary of service on the Board. - (7) For 2007, Mr. Coleman elected to receive his compensation in the form of deferral to a savings account with interest.
-His compensation consisted of fees of \$13,500 for attending Board and committee meetings and the Annual fee of \$40,000.
-Mr. Coleman received a grant of 481 options on July 31, 2007.

-- (8) For 2007, Dr. Dixon elected to receive her compensation in the form of deferral to stock units with dividends.
-Her compensation consisted of fees of \$15,500 for attending Board and committee meetings and the Annual fee of \$40,000.
-Dr. Dixon received a grant of 481 options on July 31, 2007. - (9) For 2006, Mr. Hecht elected to receive his compensation in the form of deferral to stock units with dividends.
-Compensation to Mr. Hecht consisted of fees of \$16,000 for attending Board and committee meetings and the Annual fee of \$53,750, which included the fee for chairing the Human Resources Committee for the full year and serving as the Lead Director role in 2007.
-Mr. Hecht received grants of 481 options on July 31, 2007, and 20,000 options on March, 21 2007, his anniversary of service on the Board. - (10) For 2007, Mr. Jones elected to receive his compensation in the form of deferral to stock units with dividends.
-Compensation to Mr. Jones consisted of fees of \$13,500 for attending Board and committee meetings and the Annual fee of \$40,000.
-Mr. Jones received a grant of 481 options on July 31, 2007. - (11) For 2007, Mr. Lunger elected to receive his compensation in the form of deferral to stock units with dividends.
-His compensation consisted of fees of \$18,500 for attending Board and committee meetings and the Annual fee of \$40,000.
-Mr. Lunger received a grant of 481 options on July 31, 2007. - (12) For 2007, Mr. Miles elected to receive his compensation in the form of deferral to a savings account with interest.
-Compensation to Mr. Miles consisted of fees of \$16,500 for attending Board and committee meetings and the Annual fee of \$40,000.
-Mr. Miles received a grant of 481 options on July 31, 2007. - (13) For 2007, Mr. Smith elected to receive his compensation in the form of deferral to stock units with dividends.
-His compensation consisted of fees of \$17,500 for attending Board and committee meetings and the Annual fee of \$46,250, which included the fee for chairing the Governance Committee.
-Mr. Smith received a grant of 481 options on July 31, 2007.
+- (1) Mr. Wise is not shown in this table since he was an employee of the Company as of December 31, 2008.
+His compensation is shown in the Summary Compensation Table. - (2) Dr. Alfano elected to receive his compensation in the form of cash.
+Compensation to Dr. Alfano consisted of fees of \$16,000 for attending Board and committee meetings and the annual fee of \$40,000. - (3) Mr. Brandt elected to receive his compensation in the form of cash.
+Compensation to Mr. Brandt consisted of fees of \$17,000 for attending Board and committee meetings and the annual fee of \$40,000. - (4) For 2008, Ms. Cholmondeley elected to receive her compensation in form of cash.
+Compensation to Ms. Cholmondeley consisted of fees of \$20,500 for attending Board and committee meetings and the annual fee of \$42,500, which included the fee for chairing the Audit and Finance Committee in the 2nd quarter. - (5) For 2008, Mr. Coleman elected to receive his compensation in the form of deferral to a savings account with interest.
+His compensation consisted of fees of \$16,000 for attending Board and committee meetings and the annual fee of \$45,625, which included the fee for chairing the Human Resources Committee for the 1st, 3rd and 4th quarters. - (6) For 2008, Dr. Dixon elected to receive her compensation in the form of deferral to stock units with dividends.
+Her compensation consisted of fees of \$14,000 for attending Board and committee meetings and the annual fee of \$40,000. - (7) For 2008, Mr. Hecht elected to receive his compensation in the form of deferral to stock units with dividends.
+Compensation to Mr. Hecht consisted of fees of \$20,000 for attending Board and committee meetings and the annual fee of \$51,875, which included the fee for chairing the Human Resources Committee for the 2nd quarter and serving as the Lead Director role in 2008. - (8) For 2008, Mr. Jones elected to receive his compensation in the form of deferral to a savings account with interest.
+Compensation to Mr. Jones consisted of fees of \$19,000 for attending Board and committee meetings and the annual fee of \$40,000. - (9) For 2008, Mr. Lunger elected to receive his compensation in the form of deferral to stock units with dividends.
+His compensation consisted of fees of \$21,500 for attending Board and committee meetings and the annual fee of \$47,500, which included the fee for chairing the Audit and Finance Committee in the 1st, 3rd and 4th quarters. - (10) For 2008, Mr. Miles elected to receive his compensation in the form of deferral to a savings account with interest.
+Compensation to Mr. Miles consisted of fees of \$12,500 for attending Board and committee meetings and the annual fee of \$40,000. - (11) For 2008, Mr. Smith elected to receive his compensation in the form of deferral to stock units with dividends.
+His compensation consisted of fees of \$15,000 for attending Board and committee meetings and the annual fee of \$47,500, which included the fee for chairing the Governance Committee.